• Get Started

 This post contains affiliate links.
 Please see my full disclosure policy for more details.

 When my home office studio was getting a makeover, this bright pink filing cabinet left the room.
-It was being used to store extra papers and school supplies, but not used for actual files.
+It was being used to store extra papers and school supplies, but not properly.
 On the other hand, my massive oak filing cabinet upstairs was too bulky and needed to go.
 A swap made complete sense, but my college years’ sense of design did not.
-That’s nothing some paint couldn’t fix!
+Nothing some paint couldn’t fix!

 Here’s what the filing cabinet looked like before:

 It’s a beauty right?
 Did you have one of these too?
-They pop up on the buy n sell regularly.
+I see them pop up on the buy n sells regularly.

 Filing Cabinet Makeover Supplies